 RR and UAL requested that we change our definition of ESV in paragraph (g) of this AD by replacing the words "separation of flanges" with "deblading of the affected rotor disc."
-They noted that our ESV definition is not consistent with the instructions in RR Alert NMSB No. RB.211-72-AH029, dated December 13, 2012, which only applies when the LPT Module will be stripped and the affected rotor is debladed.
-Our ESV definition will result in removal of parts earlier than would occur using the RR NMSB.
-RR noted that this is unnecessary based on their risk assessment of a possible failure.
+They noted that our definition of ESV is not consistent with the instructions in RR Alert NMSB No. RB.211-72-AG875, dated December 13, 2012, which only applies when the rotor is debladed.
+Our ESV definition will result in the removal of parts earlier than would occur using the RR NMSB.
+RR noted that this is not necessary based on their risk assessment of a possible failure.
 In a subsequent comment, RR asked that the ESV definition be based on the deblading of the high pressure turbine disc since this better defines an engine refurbishment shop visit.

 We disagree.
 We defined ESV as the separation of a pair of major mating engine module flanges in order to satisfy our safety concerns while minimizing the impact to the public.
+The redefined, reduced cyclic life limits are needed to correct an unsafe condition.
 We have determined that corrective actions can be practicably implemented at next ESV and that these actions will provide an acceptable level of safety.
 We did not change this AD.